jd-opensource/joylive-agent/docs/livespace.md

 ## 1. Multi-Active Space

-A combination can have multiple multi-active spaces, structured as follows:
+A rent can have multiple multi-active spaces, structured as follows:
 ```
 .
 └── Multi-Active Space